getappmap/appmap-intellij-plugin/README.md

 # AppMap for JetBrains IDEs

 ## System Requirements
-**IntelliJ IDEA 2021.1 or later** is required to use this plugin.
+**IntelliJ IDEA 2021.3 or later** is required to use this plugin.

 Only installations, which use the bundled JetBrains Java runtime, support the JCEF engine for rendering.

 ## Build
-Please make sure that a **Java JDK, version 11 to 15** is installed.
+Please make sure that a **Java JDK, version 11 or later** is installed.
 Building the plugin is only supported with Java 11 or later.

 ```bash
 ./gradlew clean build
 ```

-After executing these commands the plugin is available at `./build/distributions/intellij-appmap-<versin>.zip`.
+After executing these commands the plugin is available at `./build/distributions/intellij-appmap-<version>.zip`.

 ### Releases
 The content of `plugin-description.md` is converted into HTML as part of the build process.
 The HTML content is displayed as description on the JetBrains marketplace and in plugin lists in the IDEs.